Abhikumar86/website/content/publication/abhishek-2021-jhp/index.md

 ---
 title: "Mallotus philippensis (Lam.)
 Müll.
 Arg.: A review on its pharmacology and phytochemistry"

+# Authors
+# If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
+# and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
 - Meenu Patil